 Nuremberg itself is a town full of rich history, museums, architecture and landscapes; the Imperial Castle (Kaiserberg), serving as the location for numerous imperial assemblies from 1105; a zoo, home to some 3300 animals across 292 species; and one of the largest museums of cultural history in the German speaking world, with over 1.3million objects.

-If you’re planning on attending IWA 2017, come and visit us in hall 6, stand 335 and say hi.
+If you’re planning on attending IWA 2017, come and visit us in hall 6, stand 335 and come and say hi.